Addressing ambiguous loss and grief as a health-care provider

 Grief

-For healthcare providers
+For health-care providers

-Supporting clients through ambiguous loss and grief: Strategies for health-care providers is a practical resource to help health-care providers identify, acknowledge and normalize the feelings of loss and grief experienced by family caregivers of a person with dementia— from diagnosis to end-of-life and after caregiving.
+Supporting clients through ambiguous loss and grief: Strategies for health-care providers is a practical resource to help health-care providers identify, acknowledge and normalize the feelings of loss and grief experienced by caregivers of a person with dementia— from diagnosis to end-of-life and after caregiving.

 Staff grief

-Dementia and staff grief: A resource for healthcare providers is a resource for organizations and their personnel on better understanding the multiple losses experienced by staff caring for people with dementia.
+Dementia and staff grief: A resource for health-care providers is a resource for organizations and their personnel on better understanding the multiple losses experienced by staff caring for people with dementia.

 Webinar on dementia and staff grief presented by brainXchange.